zelvaiz/Product-Recommendation-ELT-Pipeline/readme.md

             - product_name
 ```

-To see what kind of test you can pefrom, you can visit dbt_utils documentation: https://github.com/dbt-labs/dbt-utils
+To see what kind of test you can perform, you can visit dbt_utils documentation: https://github.com/dbt-labs/dbt-utils

 ### Creating a Macro